 •control of urine is less good in some after surgery and pads may be required.
-About 1 in 20 men have problems with leakage and it is more common in men over 70 years of age
+About 5-20 in 100 men have problems with leakage and it is more common in men over 70 years of age

-•erections may be weaker or non existent although good sexual activity can be had with Viagra, Cialis or Levitra
+•erections may be weaker or non existent although good sexual activity can be had with Viagra, Cialis or Levitra (jn about 30-60 in every 100)

-•additional treatments may be required if the prostate cancer returns
+•additional treatments may be required if the prostate cancer returns or there are positive margins

-There is strong evidence that radical prostatectomy reduces the chance of dying from prostate cancer by about 50% compared to watchful waiting and deferred androgen deprivation.
+There is strong evidence that radical prostatectomy reduces the chance of dying from prostate cancer by about 50% compared to watchful waiting and deferred androgen deprivation in men who have medium to high risk prostate cancer.
 The evidence comes from a randomised study published in one of the world's most prestigious medical journals.
 However, the results are most applicable to men with cancer detected because of symptoms, with a PSA around 12 ng/ml, prostate cancer that can be felt with a finger when examined, and Gleason score 6 or 7.
 Nowadays, many men have few urinary symptoms, PSA values around 5 to 8, Gleason score 6 and impalpable cancer ie the cancers are detected earlier in their history.
-This is not to say that surgery is not effective just that to benefit one has to wait longer.
+This is not to say that surgery is not effective in some of these men just that to benefit one has to wait longer.

-The procedure can be performed through a traditional incision in the lower abdomen or through 5 very small incisions ie endoscopic or laparoscopic surgery.
+The procedure can be performed through a traditional incision in the lower abdomen or through 5 very small incisions ie laparoscopic or robotic surgery.
 The advantages of laparoscopic surgery include improved view allowing more precise surgery, shorter hospital stay (2-3 days) and earlier return to leisure activities and work.
 It is technically difficult to and specialised training is required.

 What is radiotherapy?

 The prostate is treated by radiotherapy given whilst lying in a machine at a special hospital.
-Usually, one attends on week days for 6 to 7 weeks for a short time for the treatment.
-This treatment is sometimes accompanied or preceded by hormonal therapy to block the effects of testosterone, which is the male hormone that drives prostate growth.
+Usually, one attends every weekday for 6 to 7 weeks for a short time for the treatment.
+This treatment is sometimes preceded, accompanied and followed by hormonal therapy to block the effects of testosterone, which is the male hormone that drives prostate growth.
 The advantages are:

 •the prostate cancer is treated and is less likely to recur or cause symptoms

-•there is a much lesser chance of incontinence compared to radical prostatectomy or brachytherapy, but frequency or urgency may be worse
+•there is a much lesser chance of stress urine incontinence compared to radical prostatectomy or brachytherapy, but other types of urinary symptoms such as frequency or urgency may be worse with some men having urge incontinence needing pads (5-20 in every 100)

 •radiotherapy can be given to the side walls of the pelvis which may be important if the cancer has spread.